Wilmot Proviso: Background

 After an earlier attempt to acquire Texas by treaty had failed to receive the necessary two-thirds approval of the Senate, the United States annexed the Republic of Texas by a joint resolution of Congress that required simply a majority vote in each house of Congress.
 President John Tyler signed the bill on March 1, 1845, a few days before his term ended.
 As many expected, the annexation led to war with Mexico.
-After the Capture of New Mexico and California in the first phases of the war, the political focus shifted to how much territory would be acquired from Mexico.
+After the Capture of New Mexico and California in the first phases of the Mexican-American War, the political focus shifted to how much territory would be acquired from Mexico.
 The key to this was the determination of the future status of slavery in any new territory.

 Both major political parties had labored long to keep divisive slavery issues out of national politics.
 The Democrats had generally been successful in portraying those within their party attempting to push a purely sectional issue as extremists that were well outside the normal scope of traditional politics.
 However, midway through Polk's term, Democratic dissatisfaction with the administration was growing within the Martin Van Buren, or Barnburner, wing of the Democratic Party over other issues.
 Many felt that Van Buren had been unfairly denied the party's nomination in 1844 when southern delegates resurrected a convention rule, last used in 1832, requiring that the nominee had to receive two-thirds of the delegate votes.
 Many in the North were also upset with the Walker tariff which reduced the tariff rates; others were opposed to Polk's veto of a popular river and harbor improvements bill, and still others were upset over the Oregon settlement with Great Britain where it appeared that Polk did not pursue the northern territory with the same vigor he used to acquire Texas.
 Polk was seen more and more as enforcing strict party loyalty primarily to serve southern interests.